Courses

 Choi, Hyung S

-This laboratory course, designed to be taken concurrently with PHY 214 - Physics I, emphasizes scientific measuring and reporting techniques.
-Observational laboratories will reinforce topics in mechanics, including kinematics, Hooke's Law, momentum and inertia, and waves.
-Additional course ree.
+This laboratory course, designed to be taken concurrently with PHY 214 - Physics for Scientists I, emphasizes scientific measuring and reporting techniques.
+Observational laboratories will reinforce topics in mechanics, including kinematics, Newton's Laws, momentum, energy, waves, sound, and thermodynamics.
+Additional course fee.
 Pre- or Co- Requisite: PHY 214.
 (1 unit; Fall/Spring)

 PHY214L-B